Authentication of cell lines

 Serial amplification of cell cultures can result in genetic modification with a loss of anchorage dependence and subsequent capacity of the transformed cells to form colonies in soft agar medium.
 This test can allow to detect a conversion from normal to malignant phenotype.

 For each test a positive and a negative control are included.
-The method is carried out according to European Pharmacopeia (7 edition).
+The method is carried out according to European Pharmacopeia (current edition).

 Cell tumorigenic evaluation